ashishbhat1/Unsupervised-Image-Classification/README.md

 # Image-Classification

 Following notebook uses a combination of convolutional neural networks(VGG16, VGG19, ResNet50) and clustering algorithms(K-means, Gaussian Mixture Model) for unsupervised image classification.
-Flower images are used for the classification.
-F1 score is used for evaluation of the model.
+Flower images are used for the classification and F1 score is used for the evaluation of the model.

 ## The following algorithms were used:
 ● OpenCV: Image reading and resizing.<br>